Character sheet for the James Bond film Casino Royale.

 - Big Bad Wannabe: He is introduced controlling the money of terrorists world wide.
-Despite this, a risky bet causing him to lose the money reveals him as little more than a well paid Smug Snake, as shown when he is left squirming from two terrorists threatening him if he fails to get the money back.
+Despite this, a risky bet tgat causes him to lose the money reveals him as little more than a well paid Smug Snake.
+He is pretty much powerless when two terrorists threaten him if he fails to get the money back.
 After he loses to Bond in poker, he's reduced to a desperate state and decides to just torture Bond to get the money, and when Bond proves to be unwavering, he totally loses it and decides to kill him in a fit of anger.
 Then Mr. White arrives, tired with his failure and shoots him in the head with half an hour of film still left to go.

 - The Chessmaster: He hatches moneymaking schemes wherein he short sells massive shares of a company's stock, then stages terrorist attacks on said company's major assets to drive them into bankruptcy.
 It's even stated that he's an expert chess player.